Thieves & Kings

 The quarter is about the same size as any other district in the city, but is noteworthy for its population of primarily adventurers and dungeon delvers, where they seem to live, congregate, make their plans and spend their treasures.
 Many non-humans call the district home, and as the saying goes, “Everything passes through the Adventurer’s Quarter.”

 There is only one major road, the North Tower Street, that passes from the Trader’s Court through the heart of the district.
 There are three noteworthy gathering places; Adventurer’s End, Walled Angle, and the infamous Curio Court.
+Several other sites have been noticed by the adventurers, and are listed below.

 The quarter hosts many residences, shops and other places of business, of which a selection is listed below.
 There are many older apartments to be found in the portions near the river, and that region is especially filled with adventurers and the agents of the Griffons, who claim this section of town as their own.
 Also, many young and inexperienced mages, fighters and clerics can be found for those seeking to fill their rosters.